stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

         targetPort: http
     ```

-    a) Route is enabled true, that means the route resource will be created when you tilt up.
+    a) Route is `enabled: true`, which means the route resource will be created when you tilt up.

-    b) port: This section defines the port configuration for the Route resource.
+    b) `port:` This section defines the port configuration for the Route resource.

-    c) targetPort: http: This specifies the target port for the Route.
-In this case, the value is set to http, which is a named port defined in the associated Service configuration.
+    c) `targetPort: http`: This specifies the target port for the Route.
+In this case, the value is set to `http`, which is a named port defined in the associated Service configuration.
 It represents the port on which the backend service is listening to handle incoming traffic.

     Route is responsible for routing the external traffic based on rules while a Service is responsible for load balancing and forwarding the traffic to the appropriate pods.
 To create a service: